aws/aws-iot-device-sdk-embedded-C/README.md

 ```

 #### Build a single demo
-* Go to the root directory of the C SDK.
+* Go to the root directory of the C-SDK.
 * Run *cmake* to generate the Makefiles: `cmake -S. -Bbuild && cd build`
 * Choose a demo from the list below or alternatively, run `make help | grep demo`:
 ```